Academics

 Our majors graduate with critical thinking skills and a strong grasp of interdisciplinary potential as well as hands-on experience in lab, field, and/or community outreach work.

-For more information about individual courses, see https://anthropology.uccs.edu/courses.
+For more information about individual courses, see the Anthropology Courses Website.

 Bachelor of Innovation in Museum Practice and Heritage Management